 Campervan-ing is one of the best ways to explore New Zealand, especially the South Island where there are so much to be seen and experienced.
 We ventured down south in the middle of the winter season for an epic experience.
-Armed with 8 days and 7 nights, it was crucial to map out a route that maximizes the decision to rent a certified self-contained campervan.
-There are many spots away from the cities that allows freedom camping only for certified self-contained vehicles (having bathroom and toilet facilities on board).
+Armed with 8 days and 7 nights, it was crucial to map out a route that maximises the decision to rent a certified self-contained campervan.
+There are many spots away from the cities that allows freedom camping.
+Kindly note that freedom camping is only for certified self-contained vehicles (having bathroom and toilet facilities on board).
+You will and might get a ticket for parking a non-certified vehicle at a freedom camping site.

 Literally woke up to this on the first night, freedom camping at its best.